Skip to content

 Detecting the tone outside React

-The rendered element carries a data-surface-tone="default | inverse" attribute so non-React consumers (analytics, e2e selectors, plain-CSS overrides) can still detect the tone.
+The rendered element carries a data-surface-tone attribute (neutral | inverse | brand-primary | brand-secondary) and a data-surface-emphasis attribute (default | strong) so non-React consumers (analytics, e2e selectors, plain-CSS overrides) can still detect the tone and emphasis.

 Platform status